digdilem/dartmoorwalking.org/content/page/about/index.md

 We use cookies to:

-* Provide feedback via Utterances which, if you choose to log into Github to comment on this site, remembers who you are.
-Github have their own privacy policy.
+* ~~Provide feedback via Utterances which, if you choose to log into Github to comment on this site, remembers who you are.
+Github have their own privacy policy.~~  (Utterences is currently disabled)
 * Anonymous user site preferences.
 (Eg, to remember if you want to site in Light or Dark mode)
 * [Cloudflare Web Analytics](https://www.cloudflare.com/en-gb/web-analytics/) runs to measure website performance.
 It does not track individuals.

-No Dartmoor Walking cookies require opt-in to satisfy GDPR so a user prompt is not required.
+No cookies used on this website require opt-in to satisfy GDPR requirements so a user prompt is not required.

 ### How to manage cookies